jerry81/fastAPI/README.md

 uses queue system for insert/update/delete operations, flushes them as batch - fowler's "unit of work" pattern

+joinedload - for loading relationships - applies join to select so related rows loaded in same result set usage with query: query.options(joinedload(model_to_join))

 ### pymysql

 client library for Python MySQL